-Steve is the former CMO of Wildfire Alliance.
+Steve is the former CMO of Wildfire Alliance and is a member of its board of directors.
 Previously he held key marketing and communications positions in technology and clean energy companies, both as a founding member of numerous companies and as a consultant with leading PR and marketing firms.
 Most recently he led the California policy team as well as the marketing, communications, business development and software teams at Advanced Energy Economy, a leading voice for the array of zero-carbon technology companies and their customers.

 Randy Lyle is principal at Wildfire Mitigation Strategies and a 45-year veteran of the fire industry.
 He spent 32 years with the California Department of Forestry and Fire Protection (CAL FIRE), retiring in 2007 as a Division Chief in San Diego.
 Subsequently he served as fire program manager and helicopter specialist with San Diego Gas & Electric.
 Since establishing his consultancy, Wildfire Mitigation Strategies, he has worked with electric utilities across the western US, including authoring wildfire mitigation and public safety power shutoff plans in Oregon, New Mexico, Colorado, Wyoming and South Dakota.
 He has received numerous awards for his work in developing situational awareness tools and enhancing public safety around wildfires.